 Alfred Molina did an awesome job for his sympathetic portrayal as Otto Octavius/Doc Ock.

-The first film’s central theme focused on taking full responsibility as a superhero.
+The first film’s central theme involves full responsibility as a superhero.
 The sequel focuses on duality between Spider-Man & Doc Ock, which effects the dangers of friendship, family, career, and if you’re a guy, the girl you always dreamed of, or a gal, the boy you’ve always dreamed of, will move on to find someone different.
-As TV Tropes states that “Reality Ensues” when it comes to being a superhero.
+It’s not easy being a superhero.

 The sequel focuses on Peter Parker having a hard time balancing his life as a crime fighter, being in the friend zone with Mary Jane and his friendship with Harry Osborn is declining, due to the events from the first film.

-A controversial (not too far or risqué) element recreates an infamous comic book issue, adapted as a pivotal moment and it worked out effectively.
-Even a shot for shot remake of a memorable comic book panel recreates the shocking event in Marvel history.
+A controversial (not too far or risqué) element recreates an infamous comic book issue adapted as a pivotal moment and it worked out effectively.
+Even a shot-for-shot remake of a memorable comic book panel recreates one of the most shocking events in comic book history.

 Special Effects are much more polished.
 There’s a reason why Spider-Man 2 won an Oscar for Best Visual Effects.

-Danny Elfman wrote music for the film.
+Danny Elfman (The Nightmare Before Christmas, Beetlejuice) wrote music for the film.
 He’s got some experience writing superhero films since Tim Burton’s “Batman.”

 Cinematography never had technical flaws.